 $ sudo cp /etc/samba/smb.conf /etc/samba/smb.conf.original $ sudo vim /etc/samba/smb.conf

 Here is the content of my

-[global] client min protocol = SMB3 client max protocol = SMB3 lanman auth = yes keepalive = 0 smb port = 455 [PS2SMB] comment = PS2SMB path = /opt/PS2SMB/ browseable = yes read only = no guest ok = yes public = yes available = yes
+[global] client min protocol = SMB3 client max protocol = SMB3 lanman auth = yes keepalive = 0 [PS2SMB] comment = PS2SMB path = /opt/PS2SMB/ browseable = yes read only = no # this is optional if you want guest access. guest ok = yes public = yes available = yes

 We want to force the